RTEMS/rtems-docs/c-user/user_extensions.rst

 - fatal error detection.

-At the following system events, the extensions are invoked in `reverse` order:
+At the following system events, the user extensions are invoked in `reverse`
+order:

 - thread termination, and

 - thread deletion.

-At these system events, the extensions are invoked in reverse order to insure that if an extension set is built upon another, the more complicated extension is invoked before the extension set it is built upon.
+At these system events, the user extensions are invoked in reverse order to insure that if an extension set is built upon another, the more complicated user extension is invoked before the user extension it is built upon.
 An example is use of the thread delete extension by the Standard C Library.
-Extension sets which are installed after the Standard C Library will operate correctly even if they utilize the C Library because the C Library's thread delete extension is invoked after that of the other extensions.
+Extension sets which are installed after the Standard C Library will operate correctly even if they utilize the C Library because the C Library's thread delete extension is invoked after that of the other thread delete extensions.

 Thread Create Extension
 -----------------------